stt-datacore/website/static/crew/arik_jacket_crew.md

 published: true
 ---

-Nearly zero long-term usefulness outside of two event features.
-Some early game voyage work is available due to his skill set.
+Nearly zero long-term usefulness outside of three previous event features.
+A plus skill set looks good stacked up against CMD/DIP/SEC stinkers at the behold screen, but the power isn't there to make a difference.